-The Academic Resource Center serves non-degree students taking courses for university credit, international students, and matriculated undergraduate students who have not yet decided on a school/college or major, or who are in transition between academic programs.
-The team of professionally trained and dedicated academic advisors will assist students in navigating the transition to campus life as well as provide academic and career exploration assistance to our students.
-Services include individual and group advising appointments, academic success workshops, and major exploration programs all tailored to support personal growth and to promote scholastic achievement.
+The Academic Resource Center serves non-degree students taking courses for university credit, visiting international exchange and incoming study abroad students, and matriculated undergraduate students who have not yet declared a school/college or major, or who are transitioning between academic programs.
+Our team of extensively trained academic advising professionals is dedicated to helping students navigate campus life while fostering successful academic and career exploration.

+We offer a range of services to support students' personal growth and academic achievement including individual and group advising appointments, academic success workshops, and major exploration programs.
+We provide a targeted, strategic approach to help students achieve their academic and career goals.

-Appointments with academic advisors are scheduled Monday through Friday from 9:00 a.m. - 4:00 p.m., and on a walk-in basis during designated times, such as the add/drop period and priority registration.
-Appointments can be held in-person or remotely via video-conference.
+Appointments with academic advisors are scheduled Monday through Friday from 9:00 a.m. to 4:00 p.m., and on a drop-in basis during designated times, such as the add/drop period and priority registration.
+Appointments can be held in-person or remotely.
 For assistance, please visit the Academic Resource Center web site where you will find a link to our virtual front desk, call 215-204-2500, or stop by the office at Mitten Hall, Suite 110.